 'Snowcap' Chives produces delicate white flowers above tubular foliage in early to mid summer.
 The bloom period is prolonged if Allium 'Snowcap' is deadheaded, which also keeps it from seeding itself in flowerbeds.
 The leaves are edible (this is a cultivar of edible chives), but are not touched by deer or rabbits.
 Alliums are bulbs, so 'Snowcap' is easily divided when dormant.
 A Mark McDonough introduction.

 'In Orbit' Ornamental Onion blooms from June to September, producing large 3" globular flowers of lavender purple.
-The 'Drumstick" blooms are 16' tall over green, deer repellent foliage. "in Orbit" Allium is a very attractive cut flower, and the spent flower heads make a lovely addition to dried flower arrangements.
-Pollinators flock to all the Alliums when they are in bloom.
+The "Drumstick" blooms are 16" tall over green, deer repellent foliage.
+'In Orbit' Allium is a very attractive cut flower, and the spent flower heads make a lovely addition to dried flower arrangements.
+Pollinators flock to all Alliums when they are in bloom.

 Amelanchier laevis has white flowers in early April.
 The reddish purple fruit of Allegheny Serviceberry is loved by birds.
 Good reddish orange fall color of Amelanchier laevis makes it a wonderful landscape choice to provide interest for each season.
 A wet site tolerant plant.

 Small white flowers of Amelanchier x grandiflora Autumn Brilliance® emerge from pink buds in April.
 Apple Serviceberry has berries in June that will turn magenta to purple.
 Its brilliant red foliage brightens up the landscape in fall.
 A wet site tolerant plant introduced by nurseryman Bill Wandell of Illinois.